iamrudhresh/Hashira-Assignment/README.md

 ## Problem Statement

-We are given test cases in **JSON format** that contain multiple points (`x, y`) encoded in different bases.
+We are given test cases in **JSON format** containing multiple points (`x, y`), where the `y` values are encoded in **different bases**.
 The task is to:

-1. Parse the input.
+1. Parse the input JSON.
 2. Convert all values to decimal (`BigInt`).
 3. Use **polynomial interpolation (Lagrange method)** with `k` points to reconstruct the polynomial.
-4. Find the **secret value** → `f(0)` (constant term).
+4. Find the **secret value** → `f(0)` (the constant term).
-5. Detect and report **wrong data points** (points that do not lie on the polynomial).
+5. Detect and report wrong data points → points that do not fit the reconstructed polynomial.

 ---

 ## Technology Used

 * **Language**: JavaScript (Node.js)
-* **Key Features Utilized**:
+* **Key Features**:

-  * `BigInt` for handling very large numbers.
+  * `BigInt` for arbitrarily large numbers.
-  * A custom `Rational` class for exact fraction arithmetic (avoids floating-point errors).
+  * Custom `Rational` class for exact fraction arithmetic, avoiding floating-point errors.
-  * Lagrange interpolation for polynomial reconstruction.
+  * Lagrange interpolation to reconstruct the hidden polynomial from valid points.

 ### Why JavaScript (Node.js)?

-* **Cross-platform and fast setup**: Node.js runs easily in different environments without heavy dependencies.
+* **Native BigInt support**: Handles large integer calculations without external libraries.
-* **Native BigInt support**: JavaScript provides built-in support for arbitrary-precision integers, which is critical for handling very large values in this problem.
+* **Direct JSON handling**: JSON parsing is built into JavaScript, making the input processing simpler and more reliable.
-* **Ease of working with JSON**: Since test cases are given in JSON, JavaScript (being natively tied to JSON) provides direct parsing with no extra libraries.
+* **Cross-platform**: Node.js runs consistently across systems, ensuring easy testing and execution.
-* **Rapid prototyping**: JavaScript allows quick implementation and testing, making it efficient for assignments and problem-solving scenarios.
+* **Rapid prototyping**: Suitable for assignments where correctness and speed of development are equally important.

 ---